August 7, 2021

 Why is Sleep Apnea So Dangerous?

-Sleep is a cycle, and it’s during the later stages that your body has a chance to replenish its energy and repair itself.
+Sleep is a cycle, and it’s during the later stages of sleep that your body has a chance to replenish its energy and repair itself.
 If sleep apnea keeps waking you up, you won’t spend enough time in these vital stages.
-As a result, you’ll be excessively drowsy during the day and might have trouble focusing – which is dangerous when you’re driving or if you work with heavy machinery!
+As a result, you’ll be excessively drowsy during the day, likely experience uncharacteristic mood swings, and can even suffer from attention difficulties These complications from sleep apnea and sleep deprivation just touch the surface as to why the condition is so dangerous.
+In fact, sleep apnea is to blame for thousands of deadly car accidents and some of history’s most devastating work failures, such as Chernobyl and the Space Shuttle Challenger disaster.

 The sudden drops of oxygen levels in the blood every night can also cause life-threatening issues over time.
 Your blood pressure will rise, and your cardiovascular system will become strained.
-You could suffer from recurrent heart attacks, strokes and abnormal heartbeats, all of which can result in death.
+Health risks caused by sleep apnea are recurrent heart attacks, strokes, and hypertension

-Other possible risks of sleep apnea include developing type 2 diabetes and liver problems.
+Other possible risks of sleep apnea include developing type 2 diabetes, obesity, liver problems, and the worsening of existing mental health conditions.

 How Will I Know if I Have Sleep Apnea?

-Obviously, it can be hard to know firsthand if you’re suffering from breathing problems at night, but your partner or a roommate might notice that you’re snoring loudly and periodically gasping for air during the night.
-There are many symptoms you might experience – waking up with a dry mouth or sore throat, suffering from morning headaches, insomnia, excessive sleepiness, irritability – but the only way to know for sure is to have a sleep study performed by an expert.
+It can be hard to know firsthand if you’re suffering from breathing problems at night, but your partner or a roommate might notice that you’re snoring loudly and periodically gasping for air during the night.
+There are other symptoms you might experience as well—waking up with a dry mouth or sore throat, suffering from morning headaches, insomnia, excessive sleepiness, irritability—but the only way to know for sure is to have a sleep study performed by an expert.

 The most important thing is to get help as soon as possible; the effects of sleep apnea will only get worse the longer they go unaddressed.
 Seek treatment today so that you can get a good night’s rest tonight!